-With an eye for capturing the exquisite in ordinary moments, in both real and imagined worlds, Director/DP, Arlene Nelson has worked with major studios, networks, brands and agencies around the globe.
-Whether directing commercial campaigns or documentary features, Arlene’s work reflects a naturalistic, organic quality, conveying passion, beauty, even at times, the absurdity of the human experience.
+With an eye for capturing the exquisite in ordinary moments, in both real and imagined worlds, Director, Arlene Nelson has worked with major studios, networks, brands, and agencies around the globe.
+Whether directing commercial campaigns or documentary features, Arlene’s work reflects a naturalistic, organic quality, conveying passion, beauty, and even at times, the absurdity of the human experience.

-Arlene made her directorial debut for HBO with the award-winning trilogy, NAKED STATES, and the sequel NAKED WORLD.
-They are among HBO’s top 10 highest rated documentaries ever.
-Naked States chronicles artist Spencer Tunick, as he coaxes people of all shapes and sizes out of their clothes and into the streets; whether as acts of defiance or a personal reclamation of their bodies.
-It was awarded the Discovery Award for Best Documentary at the AFI Film Festival.
+Nelson made her directorial debut for HBO with the award-winning trilogy of shorts, Naked States, Naked World, and Positively Naked.
+Each entry in the trilogy ranks among HBO’s top 10 highest-rated documentaries.
+Naked States chronicles artist Spencer Tunick as he coaxes people of all shapes and sizes out of their clothes and onto the streets, whether as an act of defiance or as a personal reclamation of their bodies.
+It earned the Discovery Award for Best Documentary at the AFI Film Festival.
 The Chicago Tribune described the film as “fluent, clever, perfectly capturing the anarchic spirit that motivated Tunick and the eerily confronting quality of his work.”
-Hollywood Reporter called the sequel, Naked World, “visually and philosophically revealing…gorgeously photographed…vividly realized.”
-POSITIVELY NAKED completes the trilogy and was awarded the HUGO Award for Excellence in Television for the Arts/Humanities Film category.
+Hollywood Reporter called its sequel, Naked World, “visually and philosophically revealing…gorgeously photographed…vividly realized.”
+Positively Naked earned the HUGO Award for Excellence in Television for the Arts/Humanities Film category.

-Arlene holds degrees in Philosophy and Fine Art Photography.
-An intrepid traveler, Nelson’s work has taken her to every continent across the globe from traversing the Himalayas in India, navigating the wetlands in Brazil to camping on the Antarctic Peninsula.
-When she is not working, she can be found sailing or playing ping-pong with her husband and daughter where they live in Los Angeles.
+Nelson holds degrees in Philosophy and Fine Art Photography and has been a guest lecturer at USC, UCLA and SFU.
+She has served on film juries and panels, as well.
+An intrepid traveler, Nelson’s work has taken her across the globe, from the Himalayas in India, and the wetlands of Brazil, to camping on the Antarctic Peninsula.
+When she is not working, she can be found sailing the Pacific or playing ping-pong with her husband at their home in Los Angeles.